-NGOs may be given the right to preferential purchase of public premises
+Russian NGOs may be allowed preferential purchase of public premises

 The Federation’s Ministry of Economic Development is preparing legislation that would allow NGOs to purchase State and municipally owned premises, with the Bill expected to be submitted for Government approval in the near future, reports the Russian “Parliament Newspaper”.